Elizabeth Gaskell

-Elizabeth Cleghorn Gaskell (née Stevenson; 29 September 1810 – 12 November 1865), often referred to as Mrs Gaskell, was an English novelist, biographer, and short story writer.
+Elizabeth Cleghorn Gaskell (29 September 1810 – 12 November 1865), often referred to as Mrs Gaskell, was an English novelist, biographer, and short story writer.
 Her novels offer detailed studies of Victorian society, including the lives of the very poor.
 Her first novel, Mary Barton, was published in 1848.
 Her only biography The Life of Charlotte Brontë, published in 1857, was controversial and significant in establishing the Brontë family's lasting fame.
 Among Gaskell's best known novels are Cranford (1851–1853), North and South (1854–1855), and Wives and Daughters (1864–1866), all of which have been adapted for television by the BBC.

 Early life

 She was born Elizabeth Cleghorn Stevenson on 29 September 1810 in Lindsey Row, Chelsea, London, now 93 Cheyne Walk.
 The doctor who delivered her was Anthony Todd Thomson, whose sister Catherine later became Gaskell's stepmother.
 She was the youngest of eight children; only she and her brother John survived infancy.
 Her father, William Stevenson, a Unitarian from Berwick-upon-Tweed, was minister at Failsworth, Lancashire, but resigned his orders on conscientious grounds.
 He moved to London in 1806 on the understanding that he would be appointed private secretary to James Maitland, 8th Earl of Lauderdale, who was to become Governor General of India.
 That position did not materialise, however, and Stevenson was nominated Keeper of the Treasury Records.

 His wife, Elizabeth Holland, came from a family established in Lancashire and Cheshire that was connected with other prominent Unitarian families, including the Wedgwoods, the Martineaus, the Turners and the Darwins.
 When she died 13 months after giving birth to Gaskell, her husband sent the baby to live with Elizabeth's sister, Hannah Lumb, in Knutsford, Cheshire.

 Her father remarried to Catherine Thomson, in 1814.
 They had a son, William, in 1815, and a daughter, Catherine, in 1816.
 Although Elizabeth spent several years without seeing her father, to whom she was devoted, her older brother John often visited her in Knutsford.
 John was destined for the Royal Navy from an early age, like his grandfathers and uncles, but he did not obtain preferment into the Service and had to join the Merchant Navy with the East India Company's fleet.
 John went missing in 1827 during an expedition to India.